Ma-Me-O Beach residents question new $3 million sewage system | CBC News

 'This system was not necessary.
 It was not needed.'

 The Summer Village of Ma-Me-O Beach finally has a sewage system after more than 30 years of debating wastewater options.
-Still, some residents are raising concerns, saying that sections of pipe froze last winter and that hooking up to the main line is cost prohibitive.
+Still, some residents are raising concerns, saying that sections of pipe froze over the winter and that hooking up to the main line is too expensive.

 Signs of sewer work are evident in the village, on the shores of Pigeon Lake, about an hour drive southwest of Edmonton.
-There are more than a dozen holes on the streets, about three feet deep and rimmed in orange snow fence and yellow caution tape.
+There are more than a dozen holes on the streets, about three feet deep, rimmed in orange snow fence and yellow caution tape.

 At the bottom of each hole is a black sewer pipe, a visible reminder of the system that cost $3 million and was installed last fall.